 - General: Jimmy Johnson (email@example.com)

 Contact information regarding each area are provided to address specific questions regarding the HOP and CCITF decisions.
-To submit an appeal, a student, or a member of the faculty or staff of the University (appellant) shall complete the form below noting the area to be appealed and submit the form to the Associate Vice President for Campus Safety and Security.
+To submit an appeal, a student, or a member of the faculty or staff of the University (appellant) shall complete the form below noting the area to be appealed and submit the form to the Assistant Vice President for Campus Safety and Security.
 The Appeals Sub-Committee of the Campus Safety and Security Committee will review the request and provide a recommendation to the full Campus Safety and Security Committee for review and decision.
 The appellant will be informed of the decision.
 If the appellant disagrees with the decision of the Campus Safety and Security Committee, the appellant can further appeal the decision to the Senior Vice President and Chief Financial Officer as indicated in the HOP procedure.
 The decision of the Senior Vice President and Chief Financial Officer is final.

 Selecting the appropriate area of appeal will take a person wishing to appeal to the category within the HOP policy statement and the CCITF criteria to an appeal form.